-The giant “pause” that we are going through is an opportunity to reflect on what our basic assumptions are as to what we do and why we do it.
+The giant “pause” that we are going through due to COVID is an opportunity to reflect on what our basic assumptions are as to what we do and why we do it.
 I am sharing my thoughts with you in the hope that they will stimulate you to formulate your own.

 What is it that we aim to achieve in therapy?
 Often, but not always, the desired outcome is lasting, sustainable change.
 For the purpose of this article, I will be assuming that this is the desired outcome.